Small group workshops to help you learn, optimize, and grow.

 As a side note, while most point-and-shoots may not allow any choice with the f-stop, you can still get around this as we explore soon.

-Takeout: if your camera is low quality, investing in a tripod is a must.
+Takeaway: if your camera is low quality, investing in a tripod is a must.

-The first point we need to make here is that when we say white, we mean pure white—not cream, beige or off-white.
+The first point we need to make here is that when we say white, we mean pure white—not cream, beige, or off-white.

 And what needs to be white?